- Solutions and Actions

 In the mid-1990s, excessive algal growth began to re-emerge as a problem in the Great Lakes.
 Phosphorus remains the primary factor influencing excessive algal growth, but the reasons for the resurgence of excessive algal growth are more complex than in past decades.

 Some areas of the Great Lakes have more phosphorus than they need to be healthy, and intervention is required to reduce phosphorus back to appropriate levels.
 When the balance is lost and phosphorus levels are too high, the excess phosphorus contributes to excess algal growth.
 Certain types of blue-green algae like Microcystis and other species may produce toxins that are harmful to both humans and wildlife.
-Furthermore, this creates mats of floating or attached algae that form unattractive green tints, slimes or threads and are often quite odorous.
-When the algae die, the mats sink to the lake bottom and decay, creating low-oxygen conditions that are fatal to fish and some aquatic organisms.
+Excess phosphorus also leads to the development of mats of floating or attached algae that form unattractive green tints, slimes or threads and are often quite odorous.
+When the algae die, the mats sink to the lake bottom and decay, creating low-oxygen conditions that are fatal to fish and some other aquatic organisms.

 Excess algal growth can impair fish and wildlife habitats, and can interfere with human activities such as swimming, boating and fishing.
-For example, some algal toxins have the potential to produce serious human health issues for those using small or private drinking water systems.
+For example, some algal toxins have the potential to produce serious human health issues and are therefore of concern for drinking water systems.
 Industrial, municipal or private infrastructure may also incur additional operating costs to minimize the risks associated with algal toxins.
 These impacts of algal growth can have serious environmental, economic and social consequences for various industries, including recreational tourism, cottaging, boating, fishing and hunting.
 Priority attention and action is required to address excessive algal growth due to the serious effects they can have to human health, the environment, the economy and society.

-Recently, excess algal blooms have been observed regularly in large areas of Lake Erie, and they have also been observed less often in localized sites in the other Great Lakes.
+Recently, excess algal blooms have been observed regularly in large areas of Lake Erie, and they have also been observed less often in localized nearshore areas in the other Great Lakes.
 Lake Erie is the shallowest and most biologically productive of all the Great Lakes, meaning that it is highly sensitive to changes in nutrient levels and changes in the food web.
-Because of this characteristic, Lake Erie can be considered a “canary in the coal mine” – an early warning of future potential nutrient problems and impacts in the other lakes.

 Managing phosphorus levels in lakes is complex, and inputs are only one part of the problem.
 Once in the lake, phosphorus and nutrients move throughout the system via the food web.
 The food web includes plants, animals and people as well as the habitats that support them.
 Along with nutrient sources, the structure of the food web and the organisms within it significantly influence the amount of nutrients available to contribute to excessive algal blooms.